 JJV Biography

-Guitar-slinger J.J.
-Vicars tore outta the Sci-Fi Diner in a '58 Caddillac with mounted steerhorns and backward flames, cranking out Hard Driving Blues, Boogie & Rock ‘n’ Roll complemented by smoky after-hours vibes and irreverent humor, his snarling guitar and gruff vocals and tying it all together.
+J.J.
+Vicars tore outta the Sci-Fi Diner in a '58 Caddillac with mounted steerhorns and backward flames, cranking out Hard Driving Blues, Boogie & Rock ‘n’ Roll complemented by smoky after-hours vibes and irreverent humor, his snarling guitar and gruff vocals tying it all together.

 The Desiatos